mosheepdev/Standalone/Documentation/Addon/Addon_Info/README.md

                 "Demons"                "5"
             }
             "Map"                       "default"
-            "Respect_Party"             "True" // Optional to false
+            "Respect_Party"             "True" // Optional to "False"
             "Script_File"               "Adon.lua"
-            "Allowed_In_Debug"          "Yes" // Optional to yes
+            "Allowed_In_Debug"          "Yes" // Optional to "Yes"
+            "Twitch_Chat"               "Yes" // Optional to "No"
+            "Dedicated_Server"          "Yes" // Optional to "No"
         }
     }
 }